EngineHub/WorldGuard/UPGRADE.md

 If downgrading becomes necessary, please file a ticket on our issue tracker.

+If this is a __BETA BUILD__ or __SNAPSHOT BUILD__, then you should re-read this document every new release until after you have upgraded to a final release.
+Breaking changes may be added until the final release.

+You have downloaded version ${project.version}.

 ## Breaking changes

 Be aware of these breaking changes: